mcred89/python-power-site/README.md

 ## To Do

 dynamo local is now working.
 It's just barely working.
+Need get working in AWS.
-Need to test online.
+Need to write instructions for dynamo local.

 ## Deploy to aws with Zappa